trustfractal/id-integration-docs/README.md

 ### Setup

-The integration of Webhooks is currently available for select partners.

-Setup involves:

-1. Partner providing Fractal with callback URL and available notification types it wants to subscribe.
+To set up Webhooks, you need to provide us with the callback URL and the notification types that you would like to subscribe.
-1. Fractal providing the partner with a secret token.
+We will then send you the webhook secret token.

 ### Available notifications types